Donna McKay, MS

-While at the ACLU Donna designed and led “Leading Freedom Forward”, a national campaign to significantly expand the ACLU’s presence in the South and Midwest regions.
+Before PHR, McKay served for nearly a decade as the director of institutional advancement and special projects at the American Civil Liberties Union (ACLU).
+In this senior executive position, she played a critical role in transforming the organization as it responded to the erosion of U.S. civil liberties in the aftermath of the September 11 attacks.
+Among other successes, she designed and led “Leading Freedom Forward,” a national campaign to significantly expand the ACLU’s presence in the South and Midwest Regions.
 She worked with a nationwide team of staff and volunteers who raised over $400 million for this special initiative.
-She also co-founded and helped manage an International Civil Liberties Network, comprised of some of the world’s most esteemed civil liberties groups.
+She also co-founded and helped manage the International Network of Civil Liberties Organizations, comprising some of the world’s most esteemed civil liberties groups.